Arnesfield/argstree/README.md

 Type: `boolean`\
 Default: `true` for `option` types and `false` for `command` types

-Determines if the option or command can have an assigned value using the equal sign (e.g. `--option=value`, `command=value`).
+Determines if the option or command can have an assigned value using the equal sign (e.g., `--option=value`, `command=value`).
 Otherwise, the option or command will not be matched.

 ```js
 // root schema cannot assigned values